-So what, as educational professionals, can and should we
+So what, as educational professionals, can and should we do?

 We need to continue using assessment data for school improvement, making full use of the data that we do have, but only collecting sufficient for our needs.
 We need to develop our assessment literacy (Swaffield & Dudley, 2002) so that we know what can, and cannot, be inferred from a set of data.
 We need to develop the assessment literacy of parents, politicians and the wider public so for example, it is understood that the more we push for reliability, the less likely the assessment is to be valid.
-Explaining to parents that chance graphs are not predictions, that the assessment of almost everything meaningful involves a judgement, and discussing changes in classroom assessment practices, all help develop an understanding of assessment.
+Explaining to parents that chance graphs are not predictions, that the assessment of almost everything meaningful involves a judgement, and discussing changes in classroom assessment.